ai

 bun install # or npm install

 If you haven't already, you'll need to set up environment variables in your repo's .env.local file.
 Copy the .env.example file to .env.local.
-To start, you'll need to add your OpenAI API key and Auth0 credentials.
+To start, you'll need to add your OpenAI API key and Auth0 credentials as described in the previous post.

 Switch to LangGraph Server